 On the sideline, the Toronto-based VPN offers an extra special “TunnelBear for teams” plan for its private users.
 The plan is available for institutions and businesses that need to secure their team regardless of their location.
 This plan is said to cost $69 per person, and it’s billed yearly.

-TunnelBear doesn’t offer a free trial of its service directly, but they have their ‘Little’ plan available for its private users instead.
+TunnelBear doesn’t offer a free trial of its service directly, but they have its ‘Little’ plan available for its private users instead.
 However, its “TunnelBear for teams” offers a 7-day free trial.

-The Canadian VPN accepts a limited, but reliable payment methods.
-Apart from accepting all major credit cards, and a secure Bitcoin payment method, TunnelBear has their particular mode of payment called ‘Jars of Honey.’
+The Canadian VPN accepts limited but reliable payment methods.
+Apart from accepting all major credit cards and a secure Bitcoin payment method, TunnelBear has a particular mode of payment called ‘Jars of Honey.’
 Unfortunately, you can’t pay via ‘Jars of Honey’ at the moment.

 TunnelBear provides a network of 355+ servers well distributed across 22+ countries around the world.
 However, that is a relatively less network when compared to most top VPNs in the industry.

 Regardless of the limited number of servers available, the Canadian VPN has an evenly distributed network in all major regions globally.
 A premium TunnelBear plan allows you to connect to all these servers, considering the Australian server is only available to the premium users only.
 Moreover, all paid plans give you 5 concurrent connections, unlimited server switching, and unlimited bandwidth as well.
 Bear in mind that all servers use shared IP addresses for anonymity.

 VigilantBear is TunnelBear’s unique kill switch feature.
 It’s a valuable security tool that disconnects you from the internet in case your VPN connection drops.
 This ensures that your data is not leaked and your identity exposed.